AkshatGadhwal/cp/README.md

 #
 #
-#Some good code for quick refrence
+#code snippet for quick refrence